Diabetes and Hypertension Treatment and Management

 Measuring blood pressure

-Measure BP at least annually in an adult with type 2 diabetes without previously diagnosed hypertension or renal disease.
-Offer and reinforce preventative lifestyle advice.
-Repeat BP measurements within:
+Measure blood pressure at least annually in an adult with type 2 diabetes without previously diagnosed hypertension or renal disease.

 Provide lifestyle advice (diet and exercise) at the same time.
 See also the separate Diabetes Diet and Exercise article.